neacsumihai2005/LFA_Homework3/README.md

 000111 -> the message to be verified

 *Observation* : This input defines a pushdown automata that accepts {0^n 1^n : n >= 0)

+This source outputs both in the user console and the *test.out* file.
+It also outputs the automata in a nice format.